 Sanford Health Athletic Complex

 This year marks the 10th anniversary of The Chamber’s Voices of Vision event, and we’re pulling out all the stops for an incredible event.
-Coming to Fargo to share his legendary story and inspirational message with you, is none other than Peyton Manning, NFL legend and philanthropist, entrepreneur, spokesman, host and author.
+Coming to Fargo to share his legendary story and inspirational message with you, is none other than Peyton Manning, two-time Super Bowl; champion and five-time NFL MVP.

 Every year, we ask who you want to see as the next Voices of Vision speaker.
 Every year, Peyton Manning is near the top of the list.
 He’s funny, he’s accomplished, he’s iconic, and he has so much to share with an audience.
 Join us for this superstar event and hear more about this athlete-turned-businessman.